tetsuya28/memo.nvim/README.md

 # memo.nvim
-This plugin allows you to quickly take notes from anywhere within Neovim.
-Whether you're coding, reading documentation, or browsing files, you can instantly capture your thoughts without disrupting your workflow.
-With simple keybindings, you can open a note-taking buffer, save your notes, and access them later - all without leaving your editor.
+This plugin allows you to quickly take notes from anywhere within Neovim with **floating window**.

 ![](./docs/images/note.png)